-Accelerate to Industry (A2i) program is an initiative of the Graduate School’s professional development team designed to increase awareness among postdoctoral researchers and graduate students about the growing range of industry career opportunities, as well as the business and professional skills sought by today’s hiring executives.
+The A2i program is an initiative of the Graduate School’s professional development team designed to increase awareness among graduate students and postdoctoral researchers about the growing range of industry career opportunities, as well as the business and professional skills sought by today’s hiring executives.

-Returning partners LORD Corporation and Eastman Chemical have signed on to support this summer’s A2i Immersion Week.
+Returning partners LORD Corp. and Eastman Chemical will continue to support this summer’s A2i Immersion Week.
+Each day, participants will hear from sponsors who take the lead on the day’s experiences.

 Immersion week participants engage in activities designed to help them better understand key concepts of corporate culture and operations, including business development, market assessment, regulatory affairs, intellectual property and technology evaluation.